Custom eLearning and Advanced Interactions

 Serious Games for Learning

-Learning games, when done well, are the ultimate experience in engaging online instruction.
+Learning games, when done well, offer the ultimate training experience via engaging online instruction.
 We’re all familiar with games for pleasure, but might not be comfortable with the idea of games in the workplace or learning environment.
 Psychologically, the same features that make games so fun can be used to teach and inspire.
 You’ll find that by using learning games, you have higher completion of learning activities than you have in traditional, static online learning modules.
 Game features are intensely psychologically enthralling, and they help your learners better understand, retain, and apply their learning in the workplace.
 Learning games can teach just about any skill, including soft skills such as communications, negotiating, and teamwork, and hard skills such as programming, step-by-step procedures, and safety checks.

 Interactive Videos in eLearning